Omi33/technicalfund/README.md

 # technicalfund
-this is my first technical fund
+This is my first technical fund.
+Author-omkar sagvekar